Configuration

 COPINANCEOS_LLM_PROVIDER=gemini

-# Gemini API (required for agentic workflows with Gemini)
+# Gemini API (required for agent workflows with Gemini)

 COPINANCEOS_GEMINI_API_KEY=AIzaSy...your-actual-key